Last Updated on May 11, 2024 by Eden

 Lightsticks are a symbol of a kpop boy group or girl group and their associated fandom.
 They light up and glow and audience members bring them to concerts as an act of support.

 In the early days of kpop, fans in South Korea used color to show support for their favorite groups.
-Now all of the biggest kpop groups (and plenty of smaller ones) have their own official lightstick.
+Now all of the biggest kpop groups (and plenty of smaller ones) have an official lightstick (and sometimes multiple lightstick versions).

 While light sticks are meant to be used in a positive way at kpop concerts, they can also be a tool for creating a kpop black ocean.
 Opponent group’s fans can use a black ocean to show their lack of support for a particular group.

-They do that by deliberately turning off their own lightstick during another group’s performance and refusing to do fan chants.
+They do that by deliberately turning off their lightsticks during another group’s performance and refusing to do fan chants.
 So instead of looking out at a sea of lights and cheering fans, a kpop group is met with a dark emptiness instead.

-That’s the meaning of black ocean, as it looks as if part of the audience has simply disappeared.
+That’s the meaning of the black ocean, as it looks as if part of the audience has simply disappeared and left behind a black void.

 Related post: Kpop Store Near Me Ultimate Guide: Where to Find a Kpop Shop